The Get Down: Production

 The series was announced in February 2015, after Luhrmann had spent over ten years developing the concept.
 The series is described as "a mythic saga of how New York at the brink of bankruptcy gave birth to hip-hop, punk and disco."
 The Sony Pictures Television show takes place in Bronx tenements, the SoHo art scene, CBGB, Studio 54 and the just-built World Trade Center.
 On April 9, 2015, it was announced that Justice Smith, Shameik Moore, Skylan Brooks, Jaden Smith, and newcomer Tremaine (TJ) Brown Jr. would play the show's lead male roles.
 On April 16, 2015, it was announced that newcomer Herizen F. Guardiola would play the show's female lead.

 Rap legends Grandmaster Flash, Kurtis Blow, and Nas hosted a hip-hop boot camp to educate the young actors.
 The production crew used the Eisner Award-winning comic series Hip Hop Family Tree by Ed Piskor as a reference point.
-The Sony-produced series soon hit delays and also saw the departure of original show-runner Shawn Ryan.
+The Sony-produced series soon hit delays and also saw the departure of original showrunner Shawn Ryan.
 The first six episodes of season one debuted in August 2016, marking the first time a Netflix original season was split into two parts rather than released all at once — as has been the tradition at the streamer for scripted series.
 The trailer for part two was released in February 2017, with episodes being made available on Netflix on April 7, 2017.
 The series picked up a year later, set in 1978.
 The accompanying soundtrack was released on April 21, 2017.
 The last five episodes brought the season one episode count to 11 — two short of the original 13-episode order The Get Down received in 2015.
 The Get Down was Netflix's most expensive series up to date, costing around 120 million.
-The expense of 120 million greatly surpassed the budget of 7.5 million.
+The expense of 120 million greatly surpassed the budget of 90 million.